CDT Day 35: just south of Hwy 43 to Pyramid Peak shadow – Where’d the Rain Come From Camp to Too Dark to Name Camp

 Rich evening light saturated the green forest as we began the final phase of the day, a 4,000ft climb up a creek into the mountains.
 It was hard going, but this was the time of day to tackle the challenge.
 The sun had lost its punch, and we were soon in shade behind a steep ridge.
 I was super sweaty regardless and I was clearly trying to hide that fact when I slipped and splashed in the local creek.
 Refreshing.
 Bruising.

 I made it to the water almost at the top of the climb just after prime sunset watching time.
-Some orange glowed through the trees, but I was scrambling to find a flat spot to camp.
+Some orange glowed through the trees as I scrambled to find a flat spot to camp.
 I didn’t have much luck, but eventually the dark buffed out all the pokey details.
 Spice showed up just in time to help me pitch her finicky tent.